• Skip to primary navigation

 My ex-boyfriend often jokingly accused me of “selling” our love.
 The reason for that is simple: I write and sell personal essays.

 The truth isn’t always pretty.
-And when family members, friends or acquaintances come across themselves in writing that portrays them in a light different to what they imagine, the risk of hurt runs high.
-Personal essays can be great to read but damned tough to write.
+And when family members, friends or acquaintances come across themselves in writing that portrays them in an unflattering light, the risk of hurt runs high.
+Personal essays can be great to read, but damn tough to write.

 Whether it’s a humorous anecdote or a deep-set revelation, a personal essay revolves around real people and real feelings.